cyrilcros/argo-cd/docs/operator-manual/declarative-setup.md

 The Application CRD is the Kubernetes resource object representing a deployed application instance in an environment.
 It is defined by two key pieces of information:

-* `source` reference to the desired state in Git (repository, revision, path, environment)
+* `source` reference to the desired state in Git (repository, revision, path, environment).
 * `destination` reference to the target cluster and namespace.

 A minimal Application spec is as follows: